-The screen bezel secured by hidden latches.
+The bezel secured by hidden latches.
 You’ll have to wiggle the bezel in order to disengage those latches.

-Continue separating the bezel on the top of the display assembly.
+Continue separating the bezel on the top.

-The LCD screen bezel has been removed.
+The display bezel has been removed.

-Laptops with LED backlit LCD screens have no inverter board.
+Laptops with LED backlit screens have no inverter board.
 There is only one cable plugged into the screen as it shown on the following picture.